codefenix-dev/uMRC/README.md

 ## Known Issues & Limitations:

+- An issue with user input in the Linux build has been reported.
+So far it appears to be limited to Mystic.
+Mystic users may prefer to keep using the MPL version anyway, so fixing this is not high on my TODO list.
+I would still like to understand the reason and fix it if possible.

+- The Linux build swaps the functions of the `DEL` and `Backspace` keys for some users.
+I'd like help understanding why this is.

+- Masked input becomes unmasked when changing text colors with left and right arrows.

 - Height and width are limited to 80 columns by 24 rows.
 OpenDoors has a default maximum row limit of 23, but umrc-client is hard-coded with this setting adjusted to 24.
 As far as I know, OpenDoors cannot automatically detect the terminal's height and width.

-- The font size of the local window cannot be adjusted.
+- The font size of the local window in Windows cannot be adjusted.
 This seems to be an internal limitation of the OpenDoors kit.

-- Masked input becomes unmasked when changing text colors with left and right arrows.

 - umrc-bridge occasionally reports "partial packets" in verbose mode, especially when using the `!ddial` command.
 Most partial packets are